cortexlabs/cortex/examples/pytorch/text-generator/README.md

 _this is an example for cortex release 0.19 and may not deploy correctly on other releases of cortex_

-This example shows how to deploy a realtime text generatation API using a GPT-2 model from Hugging Face's transformers library.
+This example shows how to deploy a realtime text generation API using a GPT-2 model from Hugging Face's transformers library.

 <br>